 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At PLM Appraisals, we are an authority when it comes to knowing the worth of particular items in Norfolk and Norfolk City County neighborhoods.
 This approach to value is typically given the most consideration when an appraisal is for a real estate sale.

 In the case of income producing properties - rental houses for example - we may use an additional approach to value.
 In this scenario, the amount of income the property produces is factored in with income produced by similar properties to give an indicator of the current value.

 Coming Up With The Final Value

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-It is important to note that while this amount is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from PLM Appraisals will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+It all comes down to this, an appraiser from PLM Appraisals will guarantee you attain the most accurate property value, so you can make profitable real estate decisions.